kbot1443/python-challenge/README.md

-# python-challenge 3 - I did get some help/guidance from tutors like Nelson tsai, Kat, and Luna.
+# python-challenge 3 - I did get some help/guidance from tutors Nelson tsai, Kat, and Luna.
 Thanks for everyone's help.